 - 15:00-16:00 Tour Campbelltown Arts Centre

-- 18:00-23:00 Biennale of Sydney Last Light, presented with VIVID Sydney @ White Bay Power Station – Robert St, Rozelle NSW 2039, Australia MAP
+- 18:00-23:00 Biennale of Sydney Art After Dark: Last Light, presented with VIVID Sydney (Free Admission, Pre-registration Required) @ White Bay Power Station – Robert St, Rozelle NSW 2039, Australia MAP

 - Organised by the Biennale of Sydney.
 For one last night, the iconic industrial space surges with energy — reimagined as a two-stage street party where music, movement and contemporary art collide.